ray-project/ray/doc/source/rllib/rllib-catalogs.rst

            :start-after: __sphinx_doc_begin__
            :end-before: __sphinx_doc_end__

 These examples target PPO but the workflows apply to all RLlib algorithms.
 Note that PPO adds the :py:class:`from ray.rllib.core.models.base.ActorCriticEncoder` and two heads (policy- and value-head) to the base class.
+You can override these similarly to the above.
 Other algorithms may add different sub-components or override default ones.

 Write a Catalog from scratch
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~